PyCQA/flake8-import-order/README.rst

 is also the same for all Python versions because otherwise it would be impossible to write programs that work under both Python 2 and 3 *and* pass the import order check.

-Namespaced packages are understood and the namespace itself is not considered the root package name.
-This however does not work in Python2 due to limitations in finding the module specification.

 Extending styles
 ----------------